Highly Fluorinated Graphene: Computional Methods

-We used the \textit{ab initio} plane wave code PWscf, which is part of Quantum Espresso, to study supercells of fluorinated graphene with periodic boundary conditions~\cite{Giannozzi09395502}.
-The generalized gradient approximation of Perdew-Burke-Ernzerhof (PBE) was used to account for exchange-correlation effects.
-Vanderbilt ultra-soft psuedopotentials~\cite{QE_HCF_UPF2010} with wave function energy cutoff of 30 Ry~\cite{Chad_Ry_cutoff} was employed.
+We used the \textit{ab initio} plane wave code PWscf, which is part of Quantum Espresso~\cite{Giannozzi09395502}, to study supercells of fluorinated graphene with periodic boundary conditions.
+The generalized gradient approximation of Perdew-Burke-Ernzerhof (PBE) was used for exchange-correlation effects.
+Vanderbilt ultra-soft psuedopotentials~\cite{QE_HCF_UPF2010} with wave function energy cutoff of 30 Ry was employed.
 We found that an 8-by-8 Monkhorst-Pack mesh sampling of the Brillouin zone was sufficiently dense for the total energy to be converged.
-To speed up the SCF conversion during the structural relaxations the wave functions and potentials were extrapolated to second order from the preceding ionic steps.
+To speed up the self-consistent field theory (SCF) conversion during the structural relaxations the wave functions and potentials were extrapolated to second order from the preceding ionic steps.

-In this work we studied a large number of periodic fluorinated graphene systems using a 2-by-2 graphene cell as the basic unit.
-This size of supercell is important because as Li \textit{et al.} have shown, the longest F-F distance that can produce a magnetic ground state is about 4.92 \AA, which corresponds roughly to a 2-by-2 supercell~\cite{li099274}.
-We will refer to the structures studied here by the Item numbers in the first column of Table~\ref{table:configurations}.
-The second and third columns of Table~\ref{table:configurations} give the stoichiometry and atomic \% F of each system.
+In this work we studied a large number of periodic systems using a 2-by-2-graphene cell as the basic unit.
+We will refer to them by the Item numbers in the first column of Table~\ref{table:configurations}.
+The second and third columns of Table~\ref{table:configurations} respectively give the stoichiometry and the coverage (percentage of C atoms with a F atom attached) of each system.
 Figure~\ref{fig:configurations} labels the positions of the C atoms in the unit cell.
 The starting configuration of each system had F atoms directly above, or below, the C atoms.
-The motifs of the F atoms in each system are given in the columns labeled ``Above" and ``Below" in Table~\ref{table:configurations} where the numbers correspond to the C atom having a F adatom attached above or below the graphene plane~\cite{labelingexample}.
+The motifs (arrangements) of the F atoms in each system are given in the columns labeled ``Above" and ``Below" in Table~\ref{table:configurations} where the numbers correspond to the C atom having a F adatom attached above or below the graphene plane~\cite{labelingexample}.
 The calculated values of the lattice parameters were obtained by computing the total energy of the F-graphene system at a set of lattice constants and then fitting the resulting curve with the Birch-Murnaghan equation of state~\cite{Yoon2009,BMfitting}.
 An inter-layer spacing (c lattice parameter) of 24.6 \AA\, was used in the direction perpendicular to the graphene plane~\cite{Artyukhov105389}.